 Kittens love to play, but when they become overexcited they often scratch and bite.
 This behavior is natural to kittens and is not a sign of anger (most of the time).
-It can, however, become a serious problem—especially when your kitten's playmate is a young child.
+If left unchecked, it can become a serious problem.
+This is especially true when your kitten's playmate is a young child.
 Fortunately, in most cases, it's fairly easy to tame fierce kittens and avert this behavior.

 In most cases, kittens scratch and bite in play.
-Occasionally, though, scratching and biting can be a sign that your kitten is frightened, angry, or in pain.
+This is how they learn to socialize with their siblings, test boundaries, and in some cases, just have fun.
+Occasionally though, scratching and biting can be a sign that your kitten is frightened, angry, or in pain.
 To be sure this is not the case:

 - If someone other than yourself is complaining about the kitten's behavior, watch to see the interaction between that person and the kitten.
-Some young children are not yet able to understand that they can hurt a pet, and may be inadvertently playing too roughly.
+Some young children are not yet able to understand that they can hurt a pet and may be inadvertently playing too roughly with the kitten.